“To Have & “To Be” in German

 Well, we have completed the forms of “to be” and “to have” in German in the past tense.
 As in the present tense forms, “haben” has regular forms, whereas “sein” is still irregular.
 So, you simply have to learn these forms by heart.

 The Conjugation of “haben” & “sein” in Perfect Tense

 Die Konjugation von “sein” & “haben” im Perfekt

 Now, we have reached a tense where you can see the importance of the different forms of “sein” and “haben”: You need it every time you want to form verbs in the perfect tense.
 So, let’s start right ahead with the forms of “haben” in perfect tense.

 Actually, “sein” works the same way.
 The form of the present tense works as an auxiliary verb.
 So, let’s have a look at the forms of “sein” in the perfect tense.

 Well, if you want to say, “She has been (was) glad,” you’ll need to use “sein” twice in the German sentence:

 - The past participle of “sein”, “gewesen”.

 So you will get the sentence “Sie ist froh gewesen.”
 As you can see here, we use “to have” in English to produce a sentence.
-We use”sein”, in German.
-If you say: “Wir haben eine Party gehabt.”
+In German, we take “sein”.
+In contrast: “Wir haben eine Party gehabt.”